Support

 There is no single fixed range.
 FORSYTE is a passive detector, so range depends on the signal source, your receiver and antenna, the frequency being monitored, and the local radio environment.

-A high-power military jammer might be detected from several kilometers away, while a low-power “privacy plug” in a car might only be seen within a few hundred meters.
+A powerful transmitter - an illegal signal booster, say, or a strong source of interference - might be picked up from several kilometres away, while a low-power “privacy plug” in a car might only be seen within a few hundred metres.
 Think of it like hearing: you can hear a jet engine from miles away, but a whisper only when it is right next to you.

 The Interference Monitor (a FORSYTE Plus feature) uses HackRF-class hardware to watch the GPS L1 band in real time and compare current conditions against a learned baseline.
 Rather than reacting to a single spike, it looks for sustained abnormal power or spectrum behaviour before raising an alert.